sushiibot/sushii-modmail/README.md

 - `preply` - Plain text reply to a thread.
 - `apreply` - Anonymous plain text reply to a thread.
 - `edit` - Edit a previous thread message, reply to the message you want to edit.
 - `delete` - Delete a previous thread message, reply to the message you want to delete.
-- `close` - Close the current thread.
+- `close [optional reason]` - Close the current thread, optionally with a reason.
+The reason will **not** be sent to the user, but will be logged in the thread.

 User information
 - `logs` - Links to previous threads by the same user.